dakotaw/heatmap_spoofer/output.md

-## Vanne (river)
+## Annapolis Group

-The Vanne is a river in France, right tributary of the Yonne.
-It is 59 km long, and its drainage basin area is 990 km2.
-It rises in the Aube department, in the village Fontvannes, west of Troyes.
-It flows into the river Yonne in Sens.
-The Vanne flows through the following departments and towns:
-Aube: Estissac
-Yonne: Villeneuve-l'Archevêque, Malay-le-Grand, Sens

-^ Sandre database
+The Annapolis Group is an American organization that describes itself as "a nonprofit alliance of the nation’s leading independent liberal arts colleges."
+It represents approximately 130 liberal arts colleges in the United States.
+These colleges work together to promote a greater understanding of the goals of a liberal arts education through their websites, as well as through independent research.
+Its current chair is Stephen D. Schutt, the president of Lake Forest College.